Robustness of critical U(1) spin liquids and emergent symmetries in tensor networks

 For continuous entanglement symmetries such as $\mathrm{U}(1)$ in critical systems, the situation is less clear.
 For instance, in the RVB and dimer model, doping with longer-range (LR) singlets will generally break the $\mathrm{U}(1)$ symmetry.
-However, for PEPS models which realize such doping, evidence for an extended critical regime up to significant doping has been observed when studying them as variational ansatzes for frustrated spin models~\cite{wang:rvb-square-lattice,chen:topo-z2-u1}.
+However, for PEPS models which realize such doping, evidence for an extended critical regime up to significant doping has been observed when studying them as variational ansatzes for frustrated Heisenberg models, such as the $J_1$-$J_2$-model on the square lattice~\cite{wang:rvb-square-lattice,chen:topo-z2-u1}.
 This raises several questions: Can one refrain from stabilizing the $\mathrm{U}(1)$ symmetry when aiming for a critical wavefunction?
 Could stability of the critical phase point to an \emph{emergent $\mathrm{U}(1)$ symmetry}, something not yet observed in PEPS, and different from what is seen for 2D PEPS with discrete symmetries and topological order?
 Finally, can we understand this in terms of the underlying field theory, just as the breakdown of topological order under perturbation can be explained from quasiparticle doping?